 Flowers: When faced with so many choices in cultivars to buy, how much should you get?
 Sometimes you might want to buy more than one kind, finding the right cultivar for you might mean having to try several before getting the right fit.
 You can buy cannabis in prepackaged amounts of-1 gram, 3.5 grams or 7 grams.
 One gram is a good sample size, it fits in the palm of your hand.
 A joint can take 1/2 a gram to a full gram.
 Dry herb vaporizing uses about 1/8 of a gram.

-CBD edibles: you want a higher dose CBD product, at least 10mg as 20mg is a recommended starting dose.
+CBD edibles: you want a higher dose CBD product, at least 10mg as 10-20mg is a recommended starting dose.
 CBD will not get you high and is safe to use at higher doses.

-Concentrates: when buying vape pens, buy the battery separate from the cartridge *check before buying a refill cartridge if it's proprietary or can fit any device.
+Concentrates: when buying vape pens, buy the battery separate from the cartridge *check before buying a refill cartridge to see if it's proprietary or if it can fit any device.
 Avoid disposable pens as they have a high failure rate.

 Other forms of concentrates such as shatter are quite strong however they can come in CBD options as well (not yet available in Canada).
 Mostly these types of concentrates are added to flower or vaporizers to make it stronger.
 Hash and kief are flavourable and lovely additions to a dry herb vaporizer, especially at lower temperatures when you can get more of the flavour of the terpenes.

 Topicals: Topicals will not get you high and come in a variety of products.
 When buying infused topicals the higher the dose, the better.
-Don't bother buying CBD topicals that are less than 50mg, you want a really high dose of CBD in the product.
+Don't bother buying CBD topicals that are less than 50mg in the whole bottle, you want a high dose of CBD in topicals.

 Check the package date on cannabis flowers before you buy them, the fresher the better.